roycetech/applescript-core/README.md

 * Configuration management
 * Common utilities for string, list, and dictionary.
 * Unit testing

+Will use a monorepo approach for the project structure.

 Demo(Images, Video Links, Live Demo Links)